microsoft/fluentui/apps/fabric-website/src/pages/Overviews/GetStartedPage/docs/web/GetStartedOverview.md

-UI Fabric for the web is available in two flavors: Fabric React and Fabric Core.
+Fluent UI for the web is available in two flavors: Fabric React and Fabric Core.

 <!-- manually creating h3 to avoid duplicate auto-generated IDs -->
 <h3 class="fabric-react-overview">Fabric React</h3>